APixelVisuals/my-shit/README.md

-Just some files/configs that I use.
-This stuff is **not** made or owned by me.
+Some files/configs that I use.
+Not all of this stuff is made/owned by me.